chainer/chainer/docs/source/reference/training.rst

 An extension is a callable object that can perform arbitrary actions during the training loop.
 Extensions can be registered to :class:`Trainer` by using :func:`Trainer.extend` method, and they are invoked when the :ref:`Trigger <triggers>` condition is satisfied.

-In addition to the built-in extensions listed below, you can define your own extension using :class:`Extension` or :meth:`make_extension` decorator.
+In addition to the built-in extensions listed below, you can define your own extension by implementing :class:`Extension` or using the :meth:`make_extension` decorator.
 See :doc:`../guides/extensions` for details.

 Common